 All assignments should be submitted on or before the assigned due date.
 In fairness to students who make the effort to submit work on time, total assignment points will be deducted from your grade for late assignments.
 Course evaluation and final grades will be calculated based on each student's percentage point score.
-Late assignments will be accepted in the following manner:
+Late assignments will be accepted, on rare occasions per professor, approval in the following manner: